jakshin/yazpt/README.md

   Rather than try to display every detail about the Git status in the prompt, like many prompt themes do, and which has always seemed a bit visually busy to me, yazpt tries to boil it all down to a few key bits of info: the current branch, whether a significant activity is in progress (like merging or rebasing), and one of 3 meaningful, action-oriented statuses:
   * The working tree is dirty (with untracked files, and/or staged or unstaged changes),
   * The local branch has different commits than its remote branch, or
-  * The working tree and branch are clean, i.e. neither of the above is true.
+  * Both the working tree and branch are clean, i.e. neither of the above is true.

   There are a couple of other statuses that can be shown in less-common situations; in any case, if you don't know or remember what one of the status characters means, you can just run the explainer function, `yazpt_explain_git`, for full details.